$0 Nunavut Homeschool Quick-Start Checklist

 What Can Go Wrong

-None of these are legal problems.
+None of these need be treated as a legal dispute.
 They're documentation problems.
-A DEA that receives a well-constructed EPP with clear IQ integration will approve it.
+A well-constructed EPP with clear IQ integration gives the DEA a clear basis for review, but the EPP may be revised or resubmitted.
 The challenge is knowing what "well-constructed" actually looks like when you're writing your first one.

 The Nunavut Legal Withdrawal Blueprint covers the complete DEA submission process — EPP templates, IQ integration guidance, portfolio structure for bi-annual reviews, and the reimbursement claim process.
 It's built specifically for Nunavut's framework, including the requirements that differ from other territorial homeschool systems.